 “But though I am almost heart-broken at the orphanhood and desolation of our house, the good fortune and courage of our race forbid me to despair of the State…In the midst of this utter collapse one thing stood unshaken and unimpaired, the courage of the Roman people; it and it alone raised up and sustained all that lay prostrate in the dust.”– Scipio Africanus addressing his soldiers

-It housed the Carthaginian army’s supply line, their stores of weapons and armor, and their war chest to fund operations.
+It housed the Carthaginian army’s supply line, their stores of weapons and armor, and their war treasury.
 The city also imprisoned hostages from all of the powerful families in Spain.
-They were insurance for Carthage to prevent the defection of their allied tribes.
+They were insurance for Carthage to prevent the defection of the tribes.
 Though strongly fortified and defended, taking the city would massively boost Roman supplies, morale, and allegiances.
-Carthage’s three generals were on poor terms with one another, scattered around Spain, and all at least a ten day’s march away.
+Carthage’s three generals were frustrated with one another, scattered around Spain, and all at least a ten day’s march away.
 Scipio led his army out of their winter quarters early.
-Their final destination was kept secret from all but Laelius, his closest lieutenant and commander of his naval fleet.
+He kept their final destination secret from all but Laelius, his closest lieutenant.

 Scipio camped with about 27,000 of his men on the isthmus’s base, cutting off any aid from land.
 At the same time, his navy moved into position to block the mouth of the bay.
 Taken by surprise and with the majority of the soldiers away, the city’s defensive attributes quickly became a danger.
 The Carthaginian general Mago was in charge, and he had only 1,000 trained soldiers and 2.000 armed citizens.
 Nevertheless, he ordered a counter-attack through the city’s east gate.
 As he had hoped, the isthmus limited the number of Roman soldiers able to fight at once.
 For a time, the battle was fierce and evenly matched.
 Yet the longer the battle raged, the more the Carthaginians struggled.
 The Romans were able to constantly rotate their soldiers, sending fresh troops forward to relieve their tired comrades.